MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ### Format

-14 to 16 digit pattern with optional delimiter
+14-digit to 16-digit pattern with optional delimiter

 ### Pattern

-14 to 16 digit pattern with optional delimiter:
+14-digit to 16-digit pattern with optional delimiter:

 - two digits
 - an optional hyphen or space